-|The OPC DA Client module for the Edge One™ platform implements and OPC Data Access client and provides a reliable, easy to configure interface to connect third party OPC DA Servers.|
+|The OPC Data Access Client module for the Edge One™ platform provides a reliable, easy to configure interface to connect third party OPC Data Access Servers.|

 The OPC Data Access Specification is the first of a group of specifications known as the OPC Classic Specifications.
 OPC Data Access is a group of client-server standards that provides specifications for communicating real-time data from data acquisition devices such as PLCs to display and interface devices like Human-Machine Interfaces (HMI), SCADA systems and also ERP/MES systems.
 The specifications focus on the continuous communication of data.

 The OPC Data Access specification is also known as OPC DA.
 OPC DA deals only with real-time data and not historical data or events.
 For historical data you need to use OPC Historical Data Access, or OPC HDA.
 For Alarms and Events you need to use OPC Alarms and Events, or OPC AE.

 An OPC Client can connect to OPC servers provided by one or more vendors.
 Different vendors may provide OPC Servers.
 Vendor supplied code determines the devices and data to which each server has access, the data names, and the details about how the server physically accesses that data.